software2mp/programa2mp/README.md

+## Repository

+This repository should be cloned using `git clone --recurse-submodules` to get all the submodules.

 ## Build

+### Prerequisites

+Docker should be installed and correctly configured

+## Instructions

 The container will build the current source tree, which has to be mounted onto the image on `/home/builder/programa2mp`.